florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-22-microsoft-certification-az-104.markdown

 - Roles are provided with the combination of Roles Definitions, Scopes an the Security Principal targetted.
 - By default all users can create Management Group.
 Toggle the "Require permissions for creating new management groups" under the root management group.
 - The Entra role **User Administrator** allows user management without access to Azure ressources.
-- The role **User Access Administrator** allows to create and manage users and group but manage support tickets and service health.
+- The role **User Access Administrator** allows to create and manage users and group but not password.

 # Monitor
 - APIs